isrsahilmk/certdiff/README.md

 * Save new subdomains logs in a file (along with a timestamp)
 * Save removed subdomains logs in a file (along with a timestamp)
+* Proper error handling
+* Make it much more optimized